All Products

 Note

-If you use Alibaba Cloud RocketMQ, you must create the Consumer Group for the corresponding canary environment before you enable message canary release.
+If you use Alibaba Cloud RocketMQ, create the modified Consumer Group (for example, group1_gray) before you enable message canary release.

 • MSE uses SQL-92 filtering for server-side filtering.
-If you use open source RocketMQ 4.x, you must enable SQL-92 filtering support on the RocketMQ Server.
-To do this, set enablePropertyFilter=true in the `broker.conf` file.
+If you use open-source RocketMQ 4.x, set enablePropertyFilter=true in broker.conf to enable SQL-92 support.

-• If your scenario does not meet the conditions for SQL-92 filtering, you can use client-side filtering.
-To do this, select the client-side filtering method when you enable message canary release in MSE service governance.
-Note that client-side filtering requires each environment to process all messages, which places a high load on both producers and consumers.
-We do not recommend using client-side filtering in a production environment.
+• If your setup does not support SQL-92 filtering, select client-side filtering when you enable message canary release.
+Client-side filtering requires each environment to process all messages, which increases the load on both producers and consumers.
+Avoid client-side filtering in production environments.

 Enable message canary release